troyjmiller/home-config/vim/README.md

 When and if you need a fresh copy of a given plugin, you can remove it from the `bundles` directory and just redo `:PluginInstall`.
+Then remove its `.git*` stuff so it commits correctly to your own repo.

 NOTE: `:PluginInstall` will return errors for all for plugins that have had their `.git*` stuff removed obviously because it cannot